latolukasz/beeorm-doc/docs/guide/uuid.md

 beeorm.SetUUIDServerID(1)
 ```

-You can define UUIDServerID between 0 and 255.
-It means
-you can run ap to 256 binary applications at the same time when
-uuid functionality is enabled.
+You can define the `UUIDServerID` to be any value between 0 and 255.
+This means you can run up to 256 binary applications at the same time with the uuid functionality enabled.

-Probably you ask yourself why BeeORM is using `uint64` UUID instead standard `UUID` text implementation (32 hexadecimal).
-ID column in MySQL table uses `PRIMARY INDEX` that uses server memory.
-32 hexadecimal UUID uses 128 bits, `uint64` uses 64 bits.
-So `uint64` implementations uses twice less memory.

-## Benefits using UUID
+## Benefits of using UUID

-It's worth to spend some time and enable UUID in your code, because
-you can handle even bigger traffic.
-Below you can see how
-all limitations described at the beginning of this page are solved with
+With UUID enabled, all of the limitations described at the beginning of this page can be solved, as demonstrated in the following examples:
-UUID enabled:

 <code-group>
 <code-block title="code">